arianaolson419/AccessibleCooking/style_guide.md

 ## How to write your recipe to be more accessible

 * Visual cues are often completely inaccessible, especially for newer cooks who don’t have the experience to know when something is “browned”.
-Knowing how to replace visual cues comes down to experience, and if you need help on how to rephrase a cue, feel free to contact us!
-However, here are some common visual cues and ways to replace them:
+Knowing how to replace visual cues comes down to experience, but here are some common visual cues and ways to replace them:

   * Cook onions until translucent